 5. Express Your Personality

 Uniqueness is the factor that makes your content recognizable.
-It doesn’t matter whether you’re maintaining a blog, a social media page, or you’re writing email campaigns.
+It doesn’t matter whether you’re learning how to start a blog, a social media page, or you’re writing email campaigns.
 You have to find your unique voice!
 Your content should convey your company's distinct organizational culture, and it should make your brand recognizable.

 You’ll connect better with your audience if you write in first or second person, as if you're speaking directly to them.
 Adding some humor, storytelling, and real-life experience to your posts will help make your content even more engaging.